 Into this cheery picture (and remember, many agencies would have killed

-Haupt was actually born in Hornchurch, Essex, and had no intention of
+Haupt was born in Hornchurch, Essex, and had no intention of being an

-being an adman.
-A flying buff, he joined the Fleet Air Arm until a car
+adman.
+A flying buff, he joined the Fleet Air Arm until a car accident

-accident left him with a fractured skull.
-A friend suggested accountancy
+left him with a fractured skull.
+A friend suggested accountancy and he

 He moved across to marketing and, almost inevitably, ended up at Lever